learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

 ## Part 1: R A I L S

 * Token-based authentication is stateless.
 We are not storing any information about a logged in user on the server (which also means we don't need a model or table for our user sessions).
-No stored information means your applicaiton can scale and add more machines as necessary without worrying about where a user is logged in.
+No stored information means your application can scale and add more machines as necessary without worrying about where a user is logged in.

 * Here is the JWT authentication flow for logging in:
   1. An already existing user requests access with their username and password